by Tom Butler, 2009

 The three techniques that have been decisively shown to produce EVP are audio recorder using noise (transform EVP), EVPmaker using allophones and speech synthesis.
 All three depend on available physical energy and processes for voice formation.
 This is discussed in the article, EVP Formation.
 Radio-sweep depends on the availability of the right sound being present at the exact moment the sweep selects that station.
 In fact, the entities appear to use most efficient methods for communication, and do not routinely make people do things for the sake of communication.
 We are aware of no precedence indicating that EVP have been formed by first creating physical energy and/or causing physical processes.
-The only trans-etheric influence we have seen evidence for appears to manifests as the subtle energy usually described as “psi energy.”
+The only trans-etheric influence we have seen evidence for appears to manifest as the subtle energy usually described as “psi energy.”
 The processes most commonly influenced by psi energy are random, and in EVP, this is seen as the influence of random noise.
 There is no empirically demonstrated evidence we are aware indicating the entities are able to cause someone do something in order to communicate via EVP.

 It is important to note that when evaluating radio-sweep, it has been demonstrated that the noise produced by the sweep process is sometimes used for transform EVP.
 As such, it is possible to find a few words formed from the noise, but in this mode, radio-sweep is just an expensive way of producing noise for voice formation.

 We have been examining radio-sweep since an ATransC member began working with it years ago.
 While we have not been able to find reason to think the technology produces EVP, we have found substantial reason to think it does not.
 Certainly one cannot permanently close the door on any technology, but until properly designed research produces empirical evidence that radio-sweep produces EVP, our policy must be that radio-sweep does not produce EVP as advertised.